shawngong/Swagger-Node-Express-For-Existing-APIs/README.md

     ...
 ```

-These schemas are then defined in the `"definitions"` section, after `"paths"`.
+These schemas are then defined in the `definitions` section, after `paths`.

 ```Javascript
 	...